dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 You can use Helm to do rolling upgrades of your Dagster+ agent.
 The version of the agent doesn't need to be the same as the version of Dagster used in your projects.
 The Dagster+ control plane is upgraded automatically but is backwards compatible with older versions of the agent.

 :::tip
-We recommend upgrading your Dagster+ agent every 6 months
+We recommend upgrading your Dagster+ agent every 6 months.
+The version of your agent is visible on the "Deployments", "Agents" tab, eg https://your-org.dagster.plus/deployment/health.
+The current version of the agent matches the most [recent Dagster release](https://github.com/dagster-io/dagster/releases).
 :::

 ```yaml